fnparr/docker-actus-rf20/README.md

 3. Navigate to the ACTUS_BASE/docker-actus-rf20 folder
 4. Issue the command: > docker compose -f quickstart-docker-actus-rf20.yml -p quickstart-docker-actus-rf20 up

-The teminal where you issued this command will start displaying console scripts of the started containers and network.
+The terminal where you issued this command will start displaying console scripts of the started containers and network.

 At this point if you have docker desktop installed - you should be able to see in its dashboard:
 *    In the images panel, locally copied and saved images for: